aar0np/minecraftAssistant/README.md

 {"answer":"To craft a gold sword in Minecraft, you will need the following ingredients:\n\n- 2 Gold Ingots\n- 1 Stick\n\nHere's the crafting recipe:\n\n1.
 Open your Crafting Table (3x3 crafting grid).\n2.
 Place the 2 Gold Ingots in the middle column:\n   - 1st Gold Ingot in the top-middle slot.\n   - 2nd Gold Ingot in the middle slot.\n3.
 Place the Stick in the bottom-middle slot.\n\nThe gold sword will appear in the result box, and you can then drag it into your inventory."}
 ```

+### GUI
+The API service can be used with this GUI project: https://github.com/aar0np/Minecraft-AI-Assistant-UI